BiGCAT-UM/Transcriptomics_Metabolomics_Analysis/README.md

 ## A semi-automated workflow for functional analysis of transcriptomic and metabolomic data applied to understand inflammatory bowel diseases

-This Automated workflow contains functional analysis workflows including R scripts and Jupyter notebook files of transcriptomics and metabolomics data to obtain an insight about Inflammatory Bowel Diseases.
+This workflow, developed in R markdown files as well as and Jupyter notebook files, includes differential gene expression analysis, statistical analysis of metabolomics data, as well as pathway enrichment analysis for both transcriptomics and metabolomics data followed by integration of this data through network analysis to identify disease-related processes and visualization of multi-omics data.
+A publicly available gut-transcriptomic and stool-metabolome dataset of the gut microbial ecosystem in inflammatory bowel diseases was used to test the proposed workflow.

 The setup of this project has been tested with:
 - OS Windows 10, R-studio 2021.09.02, R 4.1.3.